 Most times when we went up to Krugersdorp on holiday, my trusty machine (Bernina) would be in the trunk of the car.
 I knew I could always have the use of one of her embroidery machines when I got there.

-If and when I flew up, the machine would go with me, and I must admit to having to pay extra for all the fabric, threads, and other sewing paraphernalia which came home with me.
+If and when I flew up, the machine would go with me, and I must admit to having to pay extra for all the fabric, threads, and other sewing paraphernalia that came home with me.

 It was not uncommon for Matthew to allow me to go up to spend time with Kirsty.
 Especially when we came to Cape Town to live.

 When Kirsty’s beloved husband John died after suffering a heart attack, Matt and I drove up.
 Matthew to conduct John’s funeral service and I to stay with Kirsty and help her with the garage they own.
 I remained with her for two months.
 Sorting out the multitude of business things that one has to do after a death.

 The times spent with Kirsty were always fun, they will live with me forever.